 Most of the time, the moral cooperation we give to an immoral act by purchasing an unrelated product or service from the company that commits it is of the material variety.
 This is a less-serious form of moral cooperation that, depending on other factors, may not put any obligations on us at all.
 We don’t intend (or perhaps even know about) the evil act that is done.

 If our cooperation were formal as well as material—buying Estee-Lauder lipstick expressly because the company promises to donate to Planned Parenthood—we would be culpable for cooperating in the evil.

 Sometimes we cooperate materially with an act in a way that is necessary and essential to its commission—such as handing the gun to a man who could not commit homicide without it.
 Other times, the cooperation is materially connected to the act but not necessary for it: a plumber we pay to fix our kitchen sink use that money to buy a gun that he later uses in a homicide.

 Immediate material cooperation carries with it a much stronger level of moral responsibility.
-Only extreme ignorance could excuse it; otherwise it is tantamount to formal cooperation.
+Unless a person were ignorant of his immediate cooperation, it is tantamount to formal cooperation.